tolulonge/Weather-Application/README.md

 # Weather-Application
 A mobile application that uses OpenWeatherApi to get weather details of specific cities

+It employs the single activity rule with two fragments:
+One of the fragments holds the list of the cities and the other displays the details of a clicked city

 Features:
 - MVVM Architecture
 - Repository Pattern